mnottoli/ddX-GSoC/README.md

 perform matrix-vector products several times.

-The code which performs matrix-vector products is easily parallelizable as it requires to perform independent operations on different atoms at the same time.
-At the moment we have parallelized this code using OpenMP with good results.
+The code which performs matrix-vector products is easily parallelizable as it requires performing independent operations on different atoms at the same time.
+At the moment, we have parallelized this code using OpenMP with good results.
 However, a parallelization using GPUs has never been tried.

-**Goal:** Writing a module for the ddX library which uses **CUDA** to accelerate ddCOSMO.
+**Goal:** writing a module for the ddX library which uses **CUDA** to accelerate ddCOSMO.
 This is achieved through the following steps:
   - identifying the critical arrays which should be stored in the GPU,
   - writing a CUDA kernel code for atom-atom interaction required by the